 The Fujifilm X-T200 lives in a tricky market segment.
 As smartphone cameras get better by the year, they challenge the very existence of cameras.
-Especially cameras which belong in the entry-level bracket.
+This is especially true for cameras that belong in the entry-level bracket.
 What can a camera offer that your phone can’t?

-Well, the Fujifilm X-T200 aims to tackle this head-on by providing ease of use and image quality to make you want to use it.
-This review specifically considers one area that Fujifilm clearly thinks is one where the standalone camera can still compete—vlogging.
+Fujifilm aims to tackle this head-on by providing an easy-to-use camera that takes fantastic photos.
+This review specifically considers one area that Fujifilm clearly thinks the X-T200 stands out in—vlogging.
 Read on to see if they’ve succeeded in this aim.

 Fujifilm X-T200 Overview and Specifications